 The next morning we rode along the coast to Yellow Strand for another gallop that poor Parole did not get to enjoy (and I did not enjoy his jigging by any means), then across some boglands before reaching a village where we got lost for the first time.
 Note, I say the first time.
 There were two routes in Sligo for riding vacations.
 One route was called the “white” route, and the other route, ours, was called the “yellow” route.
 To aid in making the correct turns since the streets were not usually marked, white arrows were painted and yellow arrows were painted.
 When the paint is not refreshed often enough, we found, the yellow arrows were so faded as to look white.
 Add to this the horse manure which when run over and flattened by cars, and faded by the sun, looked identical to the dirty white arrows and the faded yellow arrows.
 This afternoon we went in circles for a while before accidentally finding our way out of the arrow maze, though the high point was going into a grocery to ask directions and buying two tiny bottles of Glen Ellen California chardonnay for pain killer and a packet of cookies.

-After passing Raughly, a small pretty peninsula on Ardtermon Strand, we arrived at our delightful guest house, “Seaview Farmhouse”, run by Colm & Mary Herity, who are still running it today.
+After passing Raughly, a small pretty peninsula on Ardtermon Strand, we arrived at our delightful guest house, “Seaview Farmhouse,” run by Colm & Mary Herity.
 In addition to the meticulously clean farmhouse they ran a small farm and the horses were happily munching in their pasture across from the house in short order.
-I was not so happy because Parole’s saddle sores had been rubbed as I knew would happen.
+I was not so happy because Parole’s saddle sores had been rubbed raw as I knew would happen.
 I called the farm and they brought a therapeutic pad with cut outs for the now bleeding areas.
 I asked for another horse so Parole could be rested until his back was completely healed before being ridden again, but they said it wasn’t possible, he had to work and earn his keep.
 I was not pleased with that answer.

 What were we given for dinner?
 Fried fish, potatoes and peas.